-Figure 22: CE#-Controlled Program AC Timing
+Figure 25: CE#-Controlled Program AC Timing (16-Bit Mode)

-- 1. Only the third and fourth cycles of the PROGRAM command are represented.
-The PRO-GRAM command is followed by checking of the status register data polling bit. - 2.
+- Notes: 1.
+Only the third and fourth cycles of the PROGRAM command are represented.
+The PRO-GRAM command is followed by checking of the data polling register bit. - 2.
 PA is the address of the memory location to be programmed.
 PD is the data to be programmed. - 3.
 DQ7 is the complement of the data bit being programmed to DQ7 (See Data Polling Bit [DQ7]). - 4.
 See the following tables for timing details: Read AC Characteristics, WE#-Controlled Write AC Characteristics, and CE#-Controlled Write AC Characteristics. - 5.
 For ^tWHWH1 timing details, see the Program/Erase Characteristics table.

-Figure 23: Chip/Block Erase AC Timing
+Figure 26: Chip/Block Erase AC Timing (16-Bit Mode)

-- 1. For a CHIP ERASE command, the address is 555h, and the data is 10h; for a BLOCK ERASE command, the address is BAd, and the data is 30h. - 2.
+- Notes: 1.
+For a CHIP ERASE command, the address is 555h, and the data is 10h; for a BLOCK ERASE command, the address is BAd, and the data is 30h. - 2.
 BAd is the block address. - 3.
 See the following tables for timing details: Read AC Characteristics, WE#-Controlled Write AC Characteristics, and CE#-Controlled Write AC Characteristics. - 4.
 For ^tWHWH1 timing details, see the Program/Erase Characteristics table.

-Figure 24: Accelerated Program AC Timing
+Figure 27: Accelerated Program AC Timing